Last Updated on January 3, 2021

 Synovectomy is done to prevent progression of hemophilic arthropathy.
 It helps by

 - Hemophilic synovial tissue has a high level of fibrinolytic activity that tends to prolong the bleeding episodes.

-- Hemosiderin deposition in the synovium interferes with the production of collagenases, which may cause death of chondrocytes.
+- Hemosiderin deposition in the synovium interferes with the production of collagenases, which may cause the death of chondrocytes.

 Synovectomy is indicated in

 - Patients who fail to respond to aggressive medical management for a period of at least six months.

 - Radiographic Stage II or Stage III hemophilic arthropathy